 These aims are embedded across our English lessons and throughout the wider curriculum.
 We have a rigorous and well organised English curriculum that provides many purposeful opportunities for reading, writing and discussion.
 Teachers plan their English units around high quality texts, exciting experiences or topical issues that motivate their learners and promote high standards of written and spoken English.

 Our curriculum closely follows the aims of the National Curriculum.
 Children make good progress in early reading through the use of the RWI programme from reception to year 2.
 We use a wide variety of quality texts and resources to motivate and inspire our children.
-We also provide a wealth of enrichment opportunities, from taking part in local projects such as the Page 4 of 14 Mayflower 400 project to school poetry and creative writing competitions.
+We also provide a wealth of enrichment opportunities, from taking part in local projects such as the Mayflower 400 project to school poetry and creative writing competitions.
 This ensures that children benefit from access to positive role models from the local and wider locality.
 We also aim to broaden the children’s literal appreciation and understanding through regular author visits to promote a love of reading.